Residence Life FAQ

 How do residents get bedbugs?

-Anyone can pick bedbugs up from a location where they presently exist – someone’s apartment, other dorm rooms, movie theatres, etc. Bedbugs are equal opportunity pests – they will infest anyone, anywhere, and are partial to residential places such as residence halls.
+Anyone can pick bedbugs up from a location where they presently exist – someone’s apartment, other dorm rooms, movie theaters, etc. Bedbugs are equal opportunity pests – they will infest anyone, anywhere, and are partial to residential places such as residence halls.
 Having bedbugs does not indicate poor hygiene or a lack of cleanliness.

 Bedbugs are small nocturnal insects that live by feeding on blood of humans/other warm-blooded hosts and are generally active only at dawn, with a peak feeding period about an hour before sunrise.